anandology/python-practice-book/source/modules.rst

     with open('book.xlsx', 'wb') as f:
         f.write(book.xlsx)

+.. problem:: Write a program ``csv2xls.py`` that reads a csv file and exports it as Excel file.
+The prigram should take two arguments.
+The name of the csv file to read as first argument and the name of the Excel file to write as the second argument.

+.. code-block: text

+    $ python csv2xls.py a.csv a.xls

 .. problem:: Create a new virtualenv and install BeautifulSoup.
 BeautifulSoup is very good library for parsing HTML.
 Try using it to extract all HTML links from a webpage.

 Read the `BeautifulSoup documentation <http://www.crummy.com/software/BeautifulSoup/bs3/documentation.html>`_ to get started.